 Why you should take note?

-This outbreak is a reminder that it is not safe to taste or eat raw dough or batter, regardless of the type of flour used as raw flour can be contaminated with harmful bacteria such as E.coli.
+These food recall warnings and this outbreak are a reminder that it is not safe to taste or eat raw dough or batter, regardless of the type of flour used as raw flour can be contaminated with harmful bacteria such as E. coli.

 While most people made ill by E. coli experience a few days of upset stomach and then recover fully, infections can sometimes be life threatening.

-There have been 25 cases of E. coli O121 with a matching genetic fingerprint reported in four provinces: British Columbia (12), Saskatchewan (4), Alberta (4) and Newfoundland and Labrador (5).
-The illness onset dates range from November 2016 to late February 2017.
-Six individuals have been hospitalized.
+There have been 28 cases of E. coli O121 with a matching genetic fingerprint.
+Canadian cases were reported in five provinces: British Columbia (12), Saskatchewan (4), Alberta (5), Ontario (1) and Newfoundland and Labrador (5).
+One of the 28 cases was a visitor to Canada.
+The illness onset dates range from November 2016 to March 2017.
+Seven individuals have been hospitalized.
 These individuals have recovered or are recovering.
 No deaths have been reported.
-The majority (54%) of the individuals who became ill are male with an average age of 24 years.
+The average age of ill individuals is 24 years.

-The Canadian Food Inspection Agency has issued a food recall warning for Robin Hood All Purpose Flour, Original linked to this outbreak.
-During the food safety investigation, samples of Robin Hood flour were collected and did test positive for E.coli O121.
+During the food safety investigation, samples of Robin Hood All Purpose, Original flour were collected and did test positive for E. coli O121.
 Several individuals who became ill reported having contact with Robin Hood flour.
+The CFIA has issued food recall warnings for various flours and flours products produced by Ardent Mills that were triggered by findings during the food safety investigation into this outbreak.
 The investigation is ongoing and it is possible that additional products linked to the outbreak investigation may be identified.

 Who is most at risk?

 Although anyone can get an E. coli infection, pregnant women, those with compromised immune systems, young children and older adults are most at risk for developing serious complications.